search icon

 Roundel of a laptop displaying a budget planner, a notepad and a glass of soda on the screen positioned on a wooden counter in a bar

-Bar startup cost calculator
+Bar startup guide and cost calculator

-Startup costs, by definition, vary according to industry.
 Overall, startup costs refer to the initial expenditures needed to get a brand new business up and running.
 These costs are sometimes referred to as pre-opening expenses.
-Typically, these are one-time only costs and represent a large chunk of change that must be doled out by aspiring startup owners to launch their business.
+Typically, these are one-time costs and represent a large chunk of money needed by aspiring startup owners to launch their business.

-Startup costs encompass all of the things you'll need to get your business operational and can include equipment costs (such as weight machine equipment for gyms, or ovens and griddles for restaurants), licensing fees and permits, attorney fees (to have a qualified professional review your documents, employee training), and a variety of other costs associated with opening your own business.
+Startup costs encompass all of the things you'll need to get your business operational and can include equipment costs (such as weight machine equipment for gyms, or ovens and griddles for restaurants), licensing fees and permits, attorney fees (to have a qualified professional review your documents), employee training, and a variety of other costs associated with opening your own business.

 • Choose your industry - the first step starts with solid market research and developing an understanding of the industry where you want to launch your startup.
 Weigh the pros and cons such as costs, industries where you have a built-in skill set or expertise, as well as location and trends to help inform your decision.

-• Make a plan - once you know your industry, make a business plan—or hire someone to write a plan for you.
+• Make a startup business plan - once you know your industry, make a startup business plan—or hire someone to write a plan for you.
 Although you can’t always plan for the unexpected, a business plan will give you a roadmap to follow for year one and growing your business.
 It can also be a valuable tool in attracting backers and investors, if needed.

 • Choose a location and a name - you may have already had a specific city in mind or dreamed up the perfect business name a long time ago, doodling it on your notebook or saving it as a note in your phone when the right day came.
 However, scouting a precise location in your city or county can mean the difference between success and failure for your business.
 Similarly, a name you may have had your heart set on may already be registered to another business owner.
 Do your homework and some legwork in looking at different locations for your business and weighing the pros and cons of each, as well as having several backup names that you can live with and love well beyond launch day.